Meletius II of Constantinople

 He was born in Tenedos.
 From 1750 until 1768, he served as metropolitan bishop of Larissa and then was elected Ecumenical Patriarch.
 During the uprising of 1769, he was dismissed and was exiled to Mytilene.
-In 1775, with permission of the Sultan Mustafa III, he returned to Tenedos and in 1777 to Istanbul, where he died destitute in 1780.
+In 1775, with permission of the Sultan Abdul Hamid I, he returned to Tenedos and in 1777 to Constantinople, where he died destitute in 1780.

 He was probably buried on Tenedos.
 In the late 20th century, his fragmentary tombstone was discovered in the garden of North Bank, a mansion in Muswell Hill, London, where it may have been taken as a souvenir in the 19th century.
-In 2013, the stone was returned to Istanbul, in the custody of the Ecumenical Patriarchate.
+In 2013, the stone was returned to Constantinople, in the custody of the Ecumenical Patriarchate.